 Pothos seems to do particularly well in terraria and can spread to cover all of the background and any climbing surfaces you provide.
 Other plants eventually start yellowing, I often ‘cycle’ plants, keeping them in the tanks for a couple of months, then giving them a recovery period outside.

 If you want to try a bigger variety of live plants, you have to investigate them carefully to make sure that they are not toxic.
-One danger is that crickets which are not eaten straight away by the lizards might eat a harmful plant, and then poison the reptiles if you are eaten later.
-In addition you should make sure that the plants haven’t been anywhere near pesticides, it is a good idea to wash them before putting them in the tank.
+One danger is that crickets that are not eaten straight away by the lizards might eat a harmful plant, and then poison the reptiles if they are eaten later.
+In addition, you should make sure that the plants haven’t been anywhere near pesticides, it is a good idea to wash them before putting them in the tank.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 this was a very helpful website

 Katy on August 08, 2018: